We do not endorse the owning of wild animals. All information included in this article is for informative purposes only.

 Are Komodo Dragons Venomous?

 Yes, Komodo Dragons have venomous bites.
-This venom is potent enough to kill a human in several hours, and most hospitals in the United States won’t have the necessary anti-venom.
+This venom is potent enough to kill a human in several hours, and most hospitals in the United States and other countries won’t have the necessary anti-venom.

 This would be a huge concern if you were to bring a Komodo Dragon to your home and try to care for them.